Peter's Nostalgia Site

 I would like to acknowledge and thank some of those whose work has made this possible: Jeroni Paul for his PC application for graphics card control and for his very helpful assistance with the specifics, Kat Manton for conceiving the method, Jim Beacon for demonstrating the feasibility and Graham Rabstaff for demonstrating it from a PC.

 The scheme I have been using is simply a development of that devised by Graham Rabstaff.
 My methods differ regarding the sync pulse generation and also in the application of sources.
 The present scheme works well but doesn't generate the correct sync pulse stream in accordance with either the EMI 405 line standard nor the 240 line standard of the Baird system.
 The Baird system did not specify any line sync pulses during the frame pulse and receivers needed a method of maintaining correct line frequency in the absence of sync pulses.
-In the case of the EMI sets some additional circuitry and a valve (V8) were required to be switched in for 240 line operation.
+In the case of the EMI sets some additional circuitry and a valve (V8) was required to be switched in for 240 line operation.
 The graphics card source does continue to generate line sync pulses during the frame sync pulse so there is no need for the additional V8 circuitry.

 The graphics card syncs do differ in two respects from the EMI 405 line standard and this can cause rather critical line frequency adjustment or hooking at the top of the picture in older sets that don't have flywheel sync.
 The existing composite sync is simply generated by exclusive OR of the line and frame pulses but the resulting inverted line pulses within the frame sync are slightly delayed relative to their correct positions.
 There is also no half line pulse stream.
 The latter is not essential but a simple monostable circuit can correct the pulse positions and add the half line pulses.
 See Here.
 The use of monostables is not very exacting but the odd and even frame syncs shown below are what I am using and are a fair representation of the spec.